isl-org/Open3D/docs/tutorial/visualization/open3d_visualizer_basic.rst

 ``paint_uniform_color()``
 """""""""""""""""""""""""

-When we rendered a lit sphere in the previous section, we did not specify which color we would like the sphere to be.
+When we rendered a lit sphere in one of the previous sections, we did not specify which color we would like the sphere to be.
 In this example, we will assign a magenta color to the sphere with the ``paint_uniform_color()`` method:

 .. code-block:: python